 Although the MDL proceeding has concluded and we, BP, Transocean and the plaintiff's steering committee in the MDL proceeding have settled all claims against each other, our settlement is subject to court approval and other conditions before it becomes effective.
 In addition, we have appealed the INCs, but the appeal has been suspended pending final resolution, including appeals, of the MDL.
 If the MDL court does not approve our settlement, and the MDL liability finding is overturned on appeal, liabilities resulting from the Macondo well incident could have a material adverse effect on our liquidity, consolidated results of operations and consolidated financial condition.
-We are unable to predict whether or when the court will approve our MDL settlement or whether or when the conditions of our MDL Settlement will be satisfied.
+We are unable to predict whether or when the court will approve our MDL settlement will be satisfied.